Niakr1s/HanimeDownloader/README.md

 1. Create a file named `URLs.txt` in the root of your project, listing each URL on a new line.

+You can provide custom path to `URLs.txt` file via --urls flag.

 - Example of `URLs.txt`:

 ```